Earning LEED® Credits

 - Credit 1 — Optimize Energy Performance (1-19 points)

-For buildings with ceiling heights from 8 feet to 140 feet, ZOO Fans are very effective at significantly reducing the temperature differential that naturally occurs between the floor and ceiling.
+For buildings with ceiling heights above 12 feet — up to as high as 85 feet (so far) — ZOO Fans have demonstrated that they are very effective at significantly reducing the temperature differential that naturally occurs between the floor and ceiling.
 This stratification creates hot and cold spots in conditioned spaces and causes heating and cooling systems to run more often than would be necessary if these temperature differentials were significantly reduced or eliminated.
 By running less, HVAC equipment introduces less make-up air, requires less maintenance, lasts longer, and consumes less energy — 20%-40% savings are achievable for heated spaces, and 10%-30% for air-conditioned spaces.

 - Credit 4 — Enhanced Refrigerant Management (2 points)